-As at 31 December 2021, the management has taken a number of initiatives including discussions with creditors who have shown willingness in the past to roll over short term placements, putting together a robust assets sales plan and particularly the ongoing support from major shareholders who have also in the past provided support when it was needed.
-The management has completed the restructuring process and converted the Bank into a holding company as approved by the shareholders and the CBB.
+As at 31 December 2022, the management has taken a number of initiatives including discussions with creditors who have shown willingness in the past to roll over short term placements, putting together a robust assets sales plan and particularly the ongoing support from major shareholders who have also in the past provided support when it was needed.
 The Board of Directors has reviewed these initiatives and is satisfied with the appropriateness of the going concern assumption for preparation of the consolidated financial statements.